Site Map

 Chart 3.15: Federal Revenue in Recent Decades

-By the top of the late 1990s boom the individual income tax was yielding 10.2 percent of GDP and the corporate income tax was collecting 2.1 percent of GDP.
-But by the end of the 2000-01 recession in 2003 the individal income tax had collapsed to 7.2 percent of GDP and the corporate income tax take was cut almost in half to 1.2 percent of GDP.
+By the top of the late 1990s boom in 2000 the individual income tax was yielding 9.8 percent of GDP and the corporate income tax was collecting 2.0 percent of GDP.
+But by the end of the 2000-01 recession in 2004 the individual income tax had collapsed to 6.6 percent of GDP and the corporate income tax take was cut almost in half to 1.5 percent of GDP.

-At the top of the mid 2000s boom the individual income tax collections had increased in 2007 to 8.3 percent of GDP and the corporate income tax had increased to 2.65 percent of GDP.
-In 2010 in the depths of the Great Recession the individual income tax collected 6.2 percent of GDP and the corporate income tax collected 1.32 percent of GDP.
+At the top of the mid 2000s boom the individual income tax collections had increased by 2007 to 8.0 percent of GDP and the corporate income tax had increased to 2.6 percent of GDP.
+In 2010 in the depths of the Great Recession the individual income tax collected 6.0 percent of GDP and the corporate income tax collected 1.3 percent of GDP.
+By 2023 federal individual income tax collections had increased to 7.9 percent GDP and federal corporate income tax collections had decreased to 1.5 percent GDP.

 - Corporate Income Tax